-The CAUTHE 2023 Organising Committee is delighted to announce that the 33rd Annual CAUTHE conference will be hosted in Fremantle, Western Australia from 7-9 February 2023.
+The CAUTHE 2023 Organising Committee is delighted to accept papers for the 33rd Annual CAUTHE conference to be hosted in Fremantle, Western Australia from 7-9 February 2023.

 The committee welcomes full research papers and working research papers through several different topics that relate to this year’s theme ‘West, East, South, North: Redirecting research in tourism, hospitality and events’.
 The theme aims to explore divergence from the common paradigms of tourism and hospitality, and encourages courageous and innovative approaches that help us to rethink and renew tourism, hospitality and events research.

 - Sustainability and climate change in tourism, hospitality and events

 - Managing risk and crises and developing resilience in the new world order